-RABBI BURTON L. VISOTZKY serves as Appleman Professor of Midrash and Interreligious Studies at the Jewish Theological Seminary, where he joined the faculty upon his ordination in 1977.
-Visotzky was a dean of the Graduate School and founding Rabbi of the egalitarian Women’s League Seminary Synagogue.
-He serves as the Louis Stein Director of the Finkelstein Institute for Religious and Social Studies at JTS, programming on public policy.
+RABBI BURTON L. VISOTZKY, PhD serves as Appleman Professor of Midrash and Interreligious Studies Emeritus at the Jewish Theological Seminary, where he joined the faculty upon his ordination in 1977.
+Visotzky served as a dean of the Graduate School and founding Rabbi of the egalitarian Women’s League Seminary Synagogue.
+He currently serves as the Louis Stein Director of the Finkelstein Institute for Religious and Social Studies at JTS, programming on public policy.
 Visotzky also directs JTS’s Milstein Center for Interreligious Dialogue.

-Prof. Visotzky holds an EdM from Harvard University; and has been visiting faculty at Oxford; Cambridge; and Princeton Universities; and at the Russian State University of the Humanities in Moscow (1994, ‘96, ‘06).
-He served as Master Visiting Professor of Jewish Studies at the Pontifical Gregorian University in Rome, where he met Pope Benedict in 2007, and will return to teach there in Spring 2022.
+Prof. Visotzky holds an EdM from Harvard University; and has been visiting faculty at Oxford; Cambridge; and Princeton Universities; and the Russian State University of the Humanities in Moscow.
+He served as Master Visiting Professor of Jewish Studies at the Pontifical Gregorian University in Rome, where he met Pope Benedict in 2007, and taught there again in 2022.
 In 2014, Visotzky served as Distinguished Visiting Professor at the Pontifical University of St. Thomas Aquinas (the Angelicum) in Rome, where he met Pope Francis.
 He has been adjunct faculty at Union Theological Seminary since 1980.

 Visotzky has published in America, Europe, and Israel.
 He is the author of ten books, editor of seven other volumes, and has authored over 125 articles and reviews.
 His book, APHRODITE AND THE RABBIS: How the Jews adapted Roman Culture to Create Judaism as We Know It, was published in 2016.
-He co-edited the three-volume, 1,000-page compendium, JUDAISM: I. History, II.
+More recently, Visotzky served as co-editor of THE CHANGING FACE OF THE AMERICAN JEWISH FAMILY (JTS Press, 2018).
+He then co-edited a three-volume, 1,000-page compendium, JUDAISM: I. History, II.
 Literature, III.
-Culture and Modernity, published in 2020-21 by Kohlhammer, as part of their distinguished series: The Religions of Humanity.
-Visotzky is currently writing for and editing a special issue of The Journal of the Bible and Its Reception, on Midrash (expected 2022).
+Culture (Kohlhammer, 2021) as part of the distinguished series: The Religions of Humanity.
+Visotzky most recently wrote for and edited a special issue of The Journal of the Bible and Its Reception, on Midrash, published in late 2022.